APRIL 2020 UPDATE:

 How many folks should you invite?
 It seems that there is a universal Rule of 50%.
 Trial and error has taught us that approximately 50% of the people you invite will actually come to the concert!
 Invite 40 people – expect 20 to come out.
 Invite 70 people – expect 35.
 Strange I know, but our experience has shown it time and again.
 We encourage you to bare this in mind as you put together a guest list.

-Our booking fee for a house concert is $250; however, it’s likely that it won’t cost you a thing.
+Our booking fee for a house concert is $400; however, it’s likely that it won’t cost you that much.
 Here’s how it works: All of the ticket sales/donations go toward this booking fee.
-So, if you get 20-25 people to come and they all pay a $10-$15 ticket/donation, booking us won’t cost you anything!
-The only way you’ll pay is if people don’t come.
-But if people come out, and the tickets leave us with $250+, then you’re all set.
+So, if you get 20-25 people to come and they all pay a $15-$120 ticket/donation, that money goes toward the fee!
+The only way you’ll pay the full amount is if people don’t come out, or if you simply just want to invite your community to a free concert for them.

 We are happy to set up an Eventbrite page with all the details that will allow your community to reserve their spot up front!
 At the concert, we ask that you have a donation jar out, and that you announce where it is and encourage folks to offer support in that way.